hpiwowar/citation11k/analysis/stats_knit_.md

 ### Complementary evidence of data reuse from accession number attribution

 Finally, to provide evidence on the timeline of data attribution, we report preliminary data on third-party data reuse.
 Large-scale evidence is difficult to gather because it requires manual citation context classification, as described above.
 A partial estimate is possible, however, due to attribution norms in some fields: count the number of times a dataset accession number is mentioned in the scientific literature.
-(Piwowar, Vision, Whitlock)
+[Piwowar, Vision, Whitlock]

 A citation boost due to public data availability would come from authors who would not have otherwise had access to the data.
 The timeline of third-party reuse can be estimated by identifying all papers that reuse data, then eliminating those with author names in common with the data collection team.
 Results from tracking datasets deposited into GEO in 2007 were reported in (Piwowar, Vision, Whitlock).
 As one can see from the figure, the rate of data reuse by third parties continues to increase three years after article publication.

+We identified 338 papers that appear to reuse the 2007 GEO datasets in a significant way.
+We estimate that, as of the end of 2010, the whole of PubMed contains 1159 papers that mention GEO accession numbers in the context of novel reuse for datasets submitted in 2007 alone.
+Thus, for every ten datasets that it collects, we estimate that GEO contributes to at least four papers in the following three years.
+[Piwowar, Vision, Whitlock]

 <img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/3rdpartygrowth.png" class="plot" height=300 />